XXVII. One Needs No Paradise When the Rain Falls

 The ten horses of the field are like

-The ten horses of the field are like+the cities of the plain,
+the cities of the plain,

 A necessary moment